Staff Nurse IV - Inpatient LDRP Department

-This examination is being given to fill multiple Per Diem Staff Nurse IV vacancies in the Labor and Delivery/Recovery and Post Partum (LDRP) Department at San Joaquin General Hospital and to establish an eligible list to fill future vacancies.
+This recruitment is being conducted to fill current full-time and part-time Staff Nurse IV opportunities in the Labor and Delivery/Recovery and Post Partum (LDRP) Department at San Joaquin General Hospital and to establish an eligible list which may be used to fill future full-time vacancies, and a referral list which may be used to fill future part-time vacancies.

-Established in 1857, San Joaquin General Hospital is a 152-bed acute care community hospital, a designated level III Trauma Center and Certified Stroke facility.
+Established in 1857, San Joaquin General Hospital is a designated level II Trauma Center and Certified Stroke facility.
 The hospital is dedicated to a philosophy of excellence in providing health services, education and professional training in an integrated system that values quality in life, family interaction, and respect for both clients and employees.
 It provides a full range of inpatient services including General Medical/Surgical Care, High-Risk Obstetrics, Neonatal Intensive Care and an ambulatory care network comprised of 11 satellite provider sites throughout the County.

 The Agency is committed to the delivery of community-oriented, culturally sensitive, and affordable health care throughout San Joaquin County.
 San Joaquin General Hospital is a 24 hour, 7 day a week facility.
 Shift assignments are based on operational needs that may include call back, weekends, and holidays.